scottm1985/Bose-SoundTouch-Hybrid-2026/README.md

 # ***ALSO Another Note:
 Unless you are part of debugging efforts for your issue #20 or you are new and get issue #20 please make sure u do Not change your docker yml from v3.  (do not put in latest, or v3.1 or v3.2 or v3.3) these are debug version used to research issues)***

-***if u have issue 20 scroll through the issyevthread for the tenp solution to the issue written up by others with sane issue***
+***if u have issue 20 scroll through the issue thread #20 for the tenp solution to the issue written up by others with sane issue***

 ***Ill implement permanent fix when I return.  thx***

 ***The latest debug logging version is v3.3***